TanumaHideki/ReLM-PoC/docs/relm_isa_e.md

 * No need for a complex access arbitration mechanism
 * Good operability in using shared memory
-* Available for relatively small systems
+* Availability for relatively small systems

 These requirements are achieved by distinctive instruction sets.